EricReiche/MFBCmsBundle/README.md

         slug:  .+
 ```

-Create a app/Resources/views/layout_pages.html.twig which is extended by the templates.
+Create an app/Resources/views/layout_pages.html.twig which is extended by the templates.